gully/decotengu/doc/algo.rst

 #.
 Otherwise, return absolute pressure of depth after ascent by time
    :math:`k * t_{3m} + dt`.

+The complexity of the algorithm is :math:`O(log(n))`, where :math:`n` is ceiling of current depth divided by 3 number.
+It depends on complexity of binary search algorithm.

 Finding Length of Decompression Stop
 ------------------------------------
 The algorithm calculates time length of decompression stop, which is the